 You could do everything we’ve discussed and still not feel peaceful in your bedroom.
 If that’s happening, it’s probably because of how you’re using the space.
 In order to maintain the peace and tranquility, you’ll need to set some ground rules for yourself.
 You know what you need to reduce stress, so these are ideas but ultimately everyone’s setup will be unique.

-UTILIZE COVERED STORAGE.
-Try to contain closet items to a closet or dresser – this can be really difficult, but even just being able to close the closet door and not have shoes or clothes strewn about the sleeping area can help.
+Try to contain closet items to a closet or dresser.
+This can be really difficult, but even just being able to close the closet door and not have shoes or clothes strewn about the sleeping area can help.

-KEEP IT CLEAN.
-More than just clutter being tidied, it’s important to keep your space clean to maintain your own stress level, but also because it’s healthier.
-Dusting and vacuuming just need to be part of the norm, and make sure to clean your ceiling fan regularly too.
+More than just clutter being tidied, it’s important to keep your space clean to maintain your own stress level.
+Bonus: it’s also healthier.
+Dusting and vacuuming just need to be part of the norm, and clean your ceiling fan regularly too.
 If you’ve got allergies, consider a small air purifier or room humidifier to help you sleep better and wake up with fewer allergy symptoms.

-TECH FREE.
 This is hard.
-For the majority of people, our phones are the last thing we look at before sleeping and the first thing we look at when we wake up.
-I am definitely one of these people, and have never been able to fully turn off or walk away from my phone before going to bed easily, but a few things have helped me.
+For most people, our phones are the last thing we see before sleeping and the first thing when we wake.
+I am definitely one of these people.
+I have never been able to fully turn off or walk away from my phone before going to bed easily.
+However, a few things have helped me.

-Keeping the charger slightly further away – whether you have it across the room or just slightly shorter so that you can’t charge the phone while in a comfortable position on your bed can help you get to a point where you have to actively pick it up to look at something.
+Keep the charger slightly further away.
+Whether you have it across the room or just slightly shorter so that you can’t charge the phone while in a comfortable position on your bed can help you get to a point where you have to actively pick it up to look at something.

 Turn on features of the phone that are designed to wind down.
 Smartphones should all have features like this, where you can switch the screen color (automatically filter the blue light that keeps you awake) at certain times of the day or even make everything show in black and white.
-This can help you sleep better even if you’re on the phone near bedtime since the blue light is a big part of the problem.
+This can help you sleep better even if you’re on the phone near bedtime.

 Along the same lines, ditching a TV in the bedroom is a good idea.
-The bright light and colors from the TV screen does the same as a laptop or a phone and can inhibit the winding down your brain needs to do to get full and restful sleep.
-If you simply must have one in the room, think about setting specific hours of the day to not use it.
+The bright light and colors from the TV screen does the same as a laptop or a phone.
+These displays can inhibit the winding down your brain needs to do to get full and restful sleep.
+If you simply must have one in the room, think about setting specific hours to not use it.

-There are many ways you can utilize all these tips in a bedroom space to make it relaxing and peaceful.
+There are many ways you can utilize all these tips to create a relaxing, peaceful and calm bedroom space.
 Use these in addition to your own personal style and have fun creating your own little haven!

-PS – HAVEN did a session during our Tuesdays @ Two on this topic.
-You can watch the webinar in full here.
+PS – HAVEN did a session during our Tuesdays @ Two on calm bedroom environments.
+You can watch the full webinar here.

 *All images are property of HAVEN Home Staging and/or have been used with permission.*